csebooks/relational-databases/content.en/sql/set-operations/index.md

 ---
-title: 3.5 Set Operations
+title: Set Operations
-weight: 18
+weight: 5
 ---

-3.5 Set Operations## 3.5 Set Operations
+# Set Operations

 The SQL operations **union**, **intersect**, and **except** operate on relations and correspond to the mathematical set-theory operations ∪, ∩, and −.
 We shall now construct queries involving the **union**, **intersect**, and **except** operations over two sets.